 POTTINGER, Henry.
-County Down 3.10.1788 — Malta 18.3.1855.
+Ballymacarrett, co.
+Down 3.10.1788 — Malta 18.3.1855.
 Sir (Bart).
 British Colonial Officer in India.
 Born in a Berkshire family settled in Ireland.
 “Son of Eldred Curwen P., educated at Belfast; went to sea and to India to join the marine service, but entered the Army in Bombay in 1806; was sent on a Mission to Sind in 1808, and in 1810 went in disguise through Sind to Kelat, Nushki, Shiraz, Ispahan, returning viâ Bagdad and Bussora to Bombay; served at Poona and Cutch; Lt-Colonel 1829; again sent on a Mission to Sind 1831, and Political Agent there 1836-40; made Baronet on April 27, 1840, for services in the first Afghan war; became Major-General.
 In 1841 he was sent to China as Envoy, and made the Nanking treaty of peace, 1841; was made G.C.B.; Governor of Hongkong 1843-44, Privy Councillor 1844; Governor of the Cape of Good Hope 1846-47; and Governor of Madras 1848-54” (Buckland).
 Retired and settled in Malta.
 Married 1820 Susanna Maria Cooke, three sons and one daughter.

 Publications: Travels in Beluchistan and Sind.
 30+423 p.
 L. 1816, 2nd ed.
 1826, French tr.
 1818.